-The KARVAN is anchored in the notion of ‘travelling together’.
-As a creative space, it is inspired by the idea of the caravanserai and advocates multicultural encounters as a normal and established motif of human evolution.
-The KARVAN, in response to the most recent refugee and migration crisis is committed to its core value: KARVAN: ‘together we travel’.
+The KARVAN lives by the notion of ‘travelling together’.
+As a creative space, it is inspired by the idea of the caravanserai and advocates multicultural encounters as a usual and established motif of human evolution.
+The KARVAN, in response to some of the most recent refugee and migration crises is committed to its core value: KARVAN: ‘together we travel’.

 The KARVAN warmly welcomes all.
 The KARVAN is brought alive by people’s languages, cultures, literary and visual mores.
 It celebrates difference, embraces the challenge of finding new ways to ‘travel together’ and the KARVAN remains hopeful in spite of the widespread narratives of difference and exclusion.

 It’s been a pleasure to work with Emma on the Graphic Lives project.
 Not only does she have the academic background to contribute to the research we were doing, she also has excellent skills in engaging with community groups.
 She came up with a highly creative and effective response to the brief to help participants to think about ways of telling their migration narratives.
 Most importantly, our participants loved working with her!
 Using Karvan as part of our dissemination activities meant we were able to attract a wider audience and reach people who might not have found out about the project otherwise.